omarudolley/sandbox-definitions/README.md

 - `description`

-  Data product description, used in top of OpenAPI spec
+  Data product description, used in top of OpenAPI spec (defaults to the summary if not provided)

 - `request`